aadeshsamdaria1/My-Medical-Secretary/README.md

 Bugfix branches should make it clear that it is a bugfix branch using bugfix/

+Pull Requests should also be named with < jira-ticket > at the front.
+For example, 'MW-1 Fix bug'

 ## Merge Strategies
 No work directly on main will be committed.
 Instead, all features and bug fixes are to be merged into the develop branch using a pull request.
 Once reviewed by one other team member, changes are merged into the master branch for release.